 When evolutionists say this, they mean that humans and dogs share a more recent common ancestor than either one does with trout.
 What I mean as a creationist, however, is that dogs and humans share a common blueprint (being mammals), that trout do not share.
 However, trout and mammals are united by common blueprint, too, since they’re both vertebrates.

 Some creationists feel uncomfortable with saying that humans are like animals or are animals.
 This is an issue of semantics.
 Humans are completely and utterly distinct from animals in that they were specially created by God in His image.
 However, biologically, we are a type of animal.
 We have the same organs, bones, tissues, and cells as animals.
-From a scientific viewpoint, humans share more similarity with mammals than other types of animals, and they are specifically most similar to the primates (lemurs, monkeys, apes, etc.).
-There’s nothing wrong with saying this (as long as you qualify it), it’s just an observable fact.
-It would be shocking if humans did not share biological and chemical similarities to the rest of creation because then we wouldn’t be able to interact with it.
+From a scientific viewpoint, humans share more similarity with mammals than other types of animals.
+They are specifically most similar to the primates (lemurs, monkeys, apes, etc.).
+There’s nothing wrong with saying this (as long as you qualify it); it’s just an observable fact.
+It would be shocking if humans did not share biological and chemical similarities to the rest of creation.
+If we didn’t, we wouldn’t be able to interact with it.
 We need similar organs, cells, etc. to process our food and live on this planet.

-Additionally, these truths remind us that we are “but dust” (we are made of the same elements as the dust, after all), and that we are creatures made by God.
-Recognition of these truths should lead us to humility and worship of a God who is so far beyond us in His substance, but shares with us His nature—and yet, the most amazing thing of all: He was made like us, like one of His creations, so that He might save us.
+These truths remind us that we are “but dust” (we are made of the same elements as the dust, after all), and that we are creatures made by God.
+Recognition of these truths should lead us to humility and worship of a God who is so far beyond us in His substance, but shares with us His nature.
+And yet, the most amazing thing of all: He was made like us, like one of His creations, so that He might save us.

 - It also includes other possibilities, like horizontal gene transfer, but we’re going to focus on convergence for the sake of this post. ↩︎